MewsSystems/gitbook-distributor-guide/distributor-api-v1/pricing.md

     }
 }
 ```

-This "TotalAmount" object will be sent from the API and it will contain values for every currency which is represented by [Amount](net-pricing.md#Amount).
-TotalAmount is dictionary with Currency as a key and [Amount](net-pricing.md#Amount) as value.
+This "TotalAmount" object will be sent from the API and it will contain values for every currency which is represented by [Amount]#Amount).
+TotalAmount is dictionary with Currency as a key and [Amount](#Amount) as value.
 Following is an example request for pricing

 ### Request [PlatformAddress]/api/distributor/v1/reservations/getPricing:

 ```javascript
 {
     "HotelId": "...",